RedisLabs/redislabs-docs/content/rs/developing/modules/installing.md

 1. Custom packaged modules - For instructions on packing up any [Redis module](https://redislabs.com/community/redis-modules-hub/), see [Developing with Modules]({{< relref "/rs/developing/modules/_index.md" >}}).

-Once you have acquired the package (it will be in zip format) proceed to the next step of adding the module to Redis Enterprise Software.
+Once you have acquired the package (it is in zip format) proceed to the next step of adding the module to Redis Enterprise Software.

 ## Add Module to the Cluster